import { useForm } from '@uhg-abyss/web/hooks/useForm';Usage

 There are two different validation strategies:

-mode: Validation strategy before submitting (default:onSubmit).reValidateMode: Validation strategy after submitting (default:onChange).
+mode: Validation strategy to use before submitting the form (default:'onSubmit').reValidateMode: Validation strategy to use after submitting the form (default:'onChange').

 Teams should only use the following options: